emilianvrd/Maneuvers/Flourishes.md

 1 action\
 You make a powerful shot that pierces everything it hits.
 Each creature and object in a 40m line must make a Dexterity saving throw (DC 10+your Dexterity modifier) or take 2d10+your Dexterity modifier piercing damage.
 An solid object in the path that isn't reduced to 0 hp stops the shot.
 You can use this Flourish three times per day.

+### Plant Growth
+Nature, Spell\
+2 actions\
+You cause plants to grow from the ground in an 10m cube centered at a point within 30m of you.
+The area in the cube becomes overgrown with plant and moving 1m in the area costs 4m of movement.
+The plants also provide lesser Cover (+1 bonus to AC, +1 Stealth) against attacks coming in or out.

 ### Quaking Stomp
 Earth, Nature, Spell\
 You stomp the ground with such force that it creates a minor earthquake.
 Each creature within 30m of you must make a Might saving throw.
 On a failure, a target takes 4d12 bludgeoning damage and is knocked prone.
 Objects and structures in the area takes the same amount of damage (no save).
 You can use this Flourish three times per day.

 ### Rapid Fire
 Ranged\